adityashibu/blockChain/Basic Solidity/README.md

   int256[size] public favoriteNumberList;
   ```
   Where the size of the array is optional, if passed in then it creates a fixed array that can only hold size number of elements while if nothing is passed in then it creates a dynamic array that expands according to the need

+### Types of ways to store data in Solidity

+1. Memory
+   - Data will only be stored during the execution of the function
+2. Storage
+   - Data will persist even after the execution of the function